Data retention: Policies

 A data retention policy is a recognized and proven protocol within an organization for retaining information for operational use while ensuring adherence to the laws and regulations concerning them.
 The objectives of a data retention policy are to keep important information for future use or reference, to organize information so it can be searched and accessed at a later date and to dispose of information that is no longer needed.

 The data retention policies within an organization are a set of guidelines that describes which data will be archived, how long it will be kept, what happens to the data at the end of the retention period (archive or destroy) and other factors concerning the retention of the data.

 A part of any effective data retention policy is the permanent deletion of the retained data; achieving secure deletion of data by encrypting the data when stored, and then deleting the encryption key after a specified retention period.
 Thus, effectively deleting the data object and its copies stored in online and offline locations.

 By region

 Australia

-In 2015, the Australian government introduced mandatory data retention laws that allows data to be retained up to two years.
+In 2015, the Australian government introduced mandatory data retention laws that require data to be retained up to two years.
 The scheme is estimated to cost at least AU$400 million per year to implement, working out to at least $16 per user per year.
-It requires telecommunication providers and ISPs to retain telephony, Internet and email metadata for two years, accessible without a warrant, and could possibly be used to target file sharing.
+It requires telecommunication providers and Internet service providers (ISPs) to retain telephony, Internet and email metadata for two years, accessible without a warrant, and could possibly be used to target file sharing.
 The Attorney-General has broad discretion on which agencies are allowed to access metadata, including private agencies.

 The Greens were strongly opposed to the introduction of these laws, citing privacy concerns and the increased prospect of 'speculative invoicing' over alleged copyright infringement cases.
 The Labor Party initially opposed as well, but later agreed to passing the law after additional safeguards were put in place to afford journalists some protection.